geryan/simultaneous_count_models/README.md

 [![DOI](https://zenodo.org/badge/143001426.svg)](https://zenodo.org/badge/latestdoi/143001426)

-For an introduction to setting up and running a simultaneous count model, [a short vignette is available at this repository](https://github.com/geryan/SimultaneousCountModel_vignette).
+**For an introduction to setting up and running a simultaneous count model**, [a short vignette is available at this repository](https://github.com/geryan/SimultaneousCountModel_vignette).